TNTwise/Rife-ESRGAN-App-Linux/README.md

 Add a limit of 2 selections in each times interpolation and rife version menu. <br />
 Round fps for a video name. <br />
 Maybe package as appimage? <br />
-Show errors on GUI itself, so i can remove the xterm dependency.
+Show errors on GUI itself, so i can remove the xterm dependency. <br />
+Add explicit support for multiple media formats <br />
 ```
 To run this program, you can just click on "Start" or run "python start.py" in your terminal.
 ```